Consensys/htlc-bridge/README.md

 based token bridge.
 As shown in the simplified architecture diagram below, ERC20HtlcTransfer contracts are deployed on two blockchains.
-They allow ERC 20 tokens from one blockchain to be moved to another blockchain, and then later back to the original blockchain.
+They allow ERC 20 tokens from one blockchain to be moved to another blockchain, and then later moved back to the original blockchain.

 ![BiDirectional Bridge](https://raw.githubusercontent.com/ConsenSys/htlc-bridge/main/docs/bidirectional-bridge.png)

 ## TODO
 Need to write a section introducing users and relayers.

-Need to discuss wrapper tokens on remote contracts.

 ## Sequence